Signature Gift Set

 The Signature Gift Set includes all five coffees above (5 x 50g roasted or 5 x 60g unroasted).

-Each country’s port-of-entry Customs Authorities have importing regulations that are outside our knowledge and control.
-Please be aware that there might be importing fees and taxes according to each country’s regulations.
-The importer is responsible for those charges entirely.
+Each country’s port-of-entry Customs Authorities have importing regulations outside our knowledge and control.
+Please be aware that there might be import fees, taxes, and/or additional documentation required to import the goods according to each country’s regulations.
+You, the consumer, are responsible for those charges entirely.